 - relevant provisions of POCA, where applicable.

-The promotion, sale and distribution of a public token offering may only be conducted once, and while the offering appears on the register.
+The promotion, sale and distribution of a public token offering may only be conducted once, and while, the offering appears on the register.

 The proposals include regulation of secondary market platforms operated in or from Gibraltar that are used for trading tokens and, to the extent not covered by other regulations, their derivatives.
-The regulations aim to ensure that the activities of such markets are fair, transparent and efficient and that organised trading occurs only on regulated platforms.
+The regulations aim to ensure that the activities of these markets are fair, transparent and efficient and that organised trading occurs only on regulated platforms.